 Vatican Museums Ticket Guide

-Find out everything you need to know about Vatican Museums ticket in our Ticket Guide - from where to buy tickets, to what the different ticket options are, how much they cost, who is eligible for a discounted ticket, how to skip the line lines and much more.
+Find out everything you need to know about Vatican Museums tickets in our Ticket Guide - from where to buy tickets, to what the different ticket options are, how much they cost, who is eligible for a discounted ticket, how to skip the line lines and much more.

 Where to Buy Vatican Museums Tickets?

-At the moment, because of the Coronavirus pandemic, you can only buy tickets online.
+Currently, because of the Coronavirus pandemic, you can only buy tickets online.
 The ticket offices are temporarily closed.

-Vatican Museums Online Ticket Options Explained
+Vatican Museums Ticket Options Explained

-There are a different online ticket options available for visiting the Vatican Museums.
+There are different online ticket options available for visiting the Vatican Museums.
 Below we list all options, describing what each ticket includes and how much they cost.